10 Legit Ways to Get Free Internet (Including Cheap Options)

 To help you track down local and national businesses in your area that offer free Wifi Internet access, you can check out a website called Wifi Free Spot.

-This site has a directory that can be accessed by clicking on the state or country you’re in and will show you all of the free Wifi places in that state or country.
+This site has a directory that can be accessed by clicking on the state or country you’re in.
+It will show you all of the free Wi-Fi places in that state or country.

 The great thing about the Wifi Free Spot website is that it can be really useful if you’re traveling and want to find free Internet access in the area you’re traveling in.